 It was late 90’s and I wanted out of the coal industry so I seen an ad for a help desk tech for a local cell company.
 I went in knowing the ins and outs of the company, even down to the server names.
 I got the job, not sure if they hired me because they was shocked I knew the company network or what.
 I became the head tech and manager of the support center.
 I did some work in the switch room and helped implement alpha numeric paging and build the first ISP in Southern WV.
 I was the go to guy for getting information on local script kiddies and tracking users down.
 The company sold out to a large ISP in PA and they decided to keep me around.
 I managed many state networks, created an out-of-band management system that Cisco and 3com wanted because my box was less than $100 and the competitors was 10k.

-Later I started doing some contract work (JayTMedia) and build wireless networks, programmed routers, switches, postmasters, TNT Max, firewalls and more.
+Later I started doing some contract work and build wireless networks, programmed routers, switches, portmasters, TNT Max, firewalls and more.
 I did one job for a company and was escorted to the server room by MP’s.
-After going through many doors and hearing the pin code more than 10 times a day, I got bored and while back at the hotel room I kept playing back the tones on the phone.
+After going through many doors and hearing the pin code more than 10 times a day, while back at the hotel room I kept playing back the tones on the phone.
 The next day I went through the first door and at the second door before the MP’s punched in the code, I told them what it was.
 Big mistake!
 They pulled me out and drilled me for answers, told me to come back later.
-The next day I came back and I didn’t hear the tones, they cut the speaker on the keypads.
+So later that day I came back and I didn’t hear the tones, they cut the speaker on the keypads.

 Sometime in the early 2000’s I began hacking wireless networks with a Dell Axim and an external CF wireless card, and a serial connected GPS to map wireless networks.
 I would chalk open and closed networks and once decide to let a doctors office know that the wifi they was using is not secure and with permission would like to show them.
 They called the cops, but later called to cancel.
 They hired me to secure the network and word got out and I stayed busy for months protecting most all companies in the area.

-I’m currently with a global company that I have been with for almost 20 years now as the SysAdmin… Anyone will tell you that I’m dedicated to that job.
-Most of my moonlighting days are over.
-I have done so much in my almost 50 years on this planet and I’m beginning to share some of my knowledge and skills to help the younger generation.
+I’m currently with a global company that I have been with for almost 20 years now as the SysAdmin… I have done so much in my almost 50 years on this planet and I’m beginning to share some of my knowledge and skills to help the younger generation.